build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 4. Choose **Add rule** and then do the following:
    * For **Type**, select **Custom TCP**.
    * For **Port range**, enter `135`.
-   * For **Destination**, select **Custom** and then enter the private IP assigned to the enterprise CA instance.
+   * For **Destination**, select **Custom** and then enter the private IP assigned to the Enterprise CA instance.
    * Add an additional rule by repeating the same above steps, but change the **Port range** value to `49152 - 65535`.
    * Add another additional rule by repeating the same above steps, but change the **Port range** value to `80` and the **Destination** to **Anywhere-IPv4** to allow the domain controllers to check CRLs during authentication.
+This can be restricted further based on your environment.
 5. Choose **Save rules**.

 When using AWS Managed Microsoft AD, the domain controllers will automatically request a certificate based on the template named **LdapOverSSL-QS** that was created by the Microsoft Public Key Infrastructure on AWS Quick Start deployment.
 It can take up to **30 minutes** for the directory domain controllers to auto-enroll the available certificates.
 If using self-managed AD, the next step discusses how you can enable auto-enrollment to accomplish the same.

 #### Step 4: Setup domain controller auto-enrollment for certificates (self-managed AD)

 As the CloudFormation template creates and deploys a certificate template named **LdapOverSSL-QS**, ensure your domain controllers have auto-enrollment enabled in order for them to be granted a certificate to be used for authenticating users.
 Each domain controller that is going to authenticate smart card users **must have** a domain controller certificate.
-If you are using **AWS Microsoft Managed AD**, you can skip this step.
+If you are using **AWS Microsoft Managed AD**, you can skip this step as it is already enabled.

 1. Connect to your MGMT instance with an AD user in the Domain Admins group or a group with equivalent permissions.
 2. Open PowerShell as an Administrator and run the following commands to install the Group Policy Management console if it's not installed and open it: